dmahw/Airline-Checkin-System/README.txt

     customers.txt has an average wait time of ~6-7s cust2.txt has an average wait time of ~14s cust3.txt has an average wait time of ~6s

+Design
+There were a few small design changes as the previous design heavily relied on using convars as the "queues".
+Please refer to the updated design document labeled as "Assignment 2 Deliverable 1 Updated.pdf"